 There are around 300 people living in the community of Isla Popa, some of which have rainwater catchment systems and some without.
-Many of the homes suffer from lack of clean water, and so, when I was put in touch with Rob and Global Humanitarian Adventures, I was excited to find out they could put in a catchment system.
+Many of the homes suffer from lack of clean water, and so, when I was put in touch with D. Robert Pickett and The Volunteer Revolution, I was excited to find out they could put in a catchment system.

 The rainwater catchment system is used, without a doubt, every day.
 Your generosity has provided many homes with clean water.
 I, along with the community, are truly grateful.

-Thank you so much for supporting organizations such as Global Humanitarian Adventures and Peace Corps.
+Thank you so much for supporting organizations such as The Volunteer Revolution and Peace Corps.
 It is amazing what we can do together.

 Kate Douglass, Peace Corps Panama

-Thanks Dave for all your hard work with GHA on the water catchment system in Bocas del Toro.
+Thanks Dave for all your hard work on the water catchment system in Bocas del Toro.
 Read more about his experience.

 So, this past weekend the time that I hate came around again, the time when we have to say goodbye to volunteers as they return home or carry on with the next step of their journeys.
 And what amazing volunteers these 3 ladies were.
 I can’t believe they were only here for a little over a week.
 But it goes to show, it is not how long you stay or how much time you have to volunteer, it is the attitude you bring with you that will be truly appreciated and leave a lasting impression.
 And what an impression they made.
 Attitude?
 Work Ethic?
 Astounding.

 But first let me go back to their arrival and share with you just some of the things they got up to during their time here in Panama (well maybe not all of their tales, that is for them to share!).
-Charyn Pfeuffer, a food, travel and lifestyle journalist from Canada, swapped her Blackberry for a backpack and with “The Global Citizen Project” is aiming to volunteer with 12 community projects in 12 countries over 12 months.
-We at GHA are very proud to be just one step in her volunteer adventures and were very happy to know that for this part of her travels she would be accompanied by Julie and Jen, 2 friends from back home in Canada.
+Charyn Pfeuffer, a food, travel and lifestyle journalist from Canada, swapped her Blackberry for a backpack and is aiming to volunteer with 12 community projects in 12 countries over 12 months.
+We are very proud to be just one step in her volunteer adventures and were very happy to know that for this part of her travels she would be accompanied by Julie and Jen, 2 friends from back home in Canada.